Our mermaids’ tears campaign calls on plastic product manufacturers to take the “Pledge to Prevent Resin Pellet Loss”.

-These plastic pellets, known as mermaids tears, are used in the manufacturing of plastic products.
-SAS identified these plastic pellets as a major source of pollution on UK beaches, and after a little undercover work in plastic factories, we also identified a route from plastic factories to the beach, via the storm drains.
-Check out the great covert film in plastic factories on SAS TV.
+Mermaids’ tears, also known as resin pellets or nurdles, are used in the manufacturing of plastic products.
+We identified these plastic pellets as a major source of pollution on UK beaches, and our undercover work in plastic factories identified a route from plastic factories to the beach, via the storm drains.
+Watch the campaign investigation here.